TheScienceMuseum/web-design-system/fractal/docs/99-sass-tools/colour.md

 ## contrasting-text-color

+**Deprecated!** use choose-contrast-color() instead

 ### Description

 Returns a contrasting text color, based on the brightness of the original color.
-Assuming your original color is applied as a background-color, this will ensure that there is sufficient contrast for a11y guidelines.
+Assuming your original color is applied as a background-color, this will ensure that there is sufficient contrast ~~for a11y guidelines.~~ NOTE: no it doesn't return same results as W3C method!

 ### Parameters